OBIS-0003: Attribution Tag Data Model and Exchange Format#

 4.4 FATF Travel Rule and IVMS101#

 The FATF Recommendation 16 (the “Travel Rule”) and the associated IVMS101 data standard specify how originator and beneficiary identity information accompanies VASP-to-VASP transfers.
-IVMS101 is a transmittal standard, not an attribution standard: it carries identity disclosed by counterparties at transfer time, rather than third-party-asserted bindings of addresses to entities.
+IVMS101 is a transmittal standard, not an attribution standard: it carries identity disclosed by counterparties at transfer time, rather than third-party-asserted bindings of addresses to actors.
 The two formats are complementary and operate on disjoint segments of the regulatory workflow.
 OBIS-0003 does not subsume IVMS101 and does not depend on it.

 4.5 Closed commercial formats#